NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-code-packages/neonstore/neonstore-stackFromStore-tutorial.md

 and percent cover (DP1.10058.001), and Single-aspirated air temperature (DP1.00002.001).

-For simplicity, let's assume we're interested in only 2019 data, and only 3 sites, spanning a large latitudinal gradient: Toolik Lake (TOOL), Wind River (WREF), and Guanica (GUAN).
+For simplicity, let's assume we're interested in only 3 sites, spanning a large latitudinal gradient: Toolik Lake (TOOL), Wind River (WREF), and Guanica (GUAN).

-Download the data for each data product and site using the `neonstore` function `neon_download()`:
+Download the data for each data product and site using the `neonstore` function `neon_download()`.
+We'll download 2019 data for eddy covariance and air temperature, and 2019-2020 for plant presence.

     neon_download(product="DP4.00200.001",